-We seek relationships that will add to the growing list of crops grown throughout the portfolio.
-Initially, our farms produced organic row crops like corn, soybeans, and wheat.
+We seek relationships with farmers who produce organic row crops like corn, soybeans, and wheat.
 As the opportunities with farmers in new regions have expanded, our crop selection has increased to include dairy, pastured meats, heirloom grains, legumes, and cereals.
 Furthermore, our opportunities within each main production category have expanded over the past several years.
 Farmers are now planting specialty corn and bean varieties.
 The expansion of crop production options is attributable to the growing demand for more organic food.
 Management expects this trend to continue.
 Moving forward, we will continue to look for the right opportunities to add more variety to the organic production mix.